 The Leica M10 (Typ 3656) and the Olympus PEN E-PL8 are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
-The M10 is a rangefinder-style mirrorless, while the E-PL8 is a mirrorless interchangeable lens camera.
+The M10 is a rangefinder-focusing mirrorless, while the E-PL8 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (E-PL8) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.